x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-room-mailboxes.md

 Add-DistributionGroupMember -Identity "Building 32 Conference Rooms" -Member confroom3223@contoso.com
 ```

-#### Use Exchange PowerShell to convert a distribution group to a room list
+#### Use Exchange Online PowerShell to convert a distribution group to a room list

 You may already have created distribution groups in the past that contain your conference rooms.
 You don't need to recreate them; we can convert them quickly into a room list.